shaminaj-disha/find-cities-from-map-game/README.md

 * User authentication can be added

+* UI design is very basic.
+It can be improved

 * As this code doesn't have much functionalities, I didn't structure components in a organized way.
 Almost all the codes are placed in only one component - `Map.jsx`.
 It can be organized in a better way later on, when I add more features